20 Epic Road Trips That Show You the Real Australia

 Adelaide to Cape Jervis, SA

 20/21The drive from Adelaide to the ferry at Cape Jervis is a beautiful trip in itself.
-Take the scenic route through the rolling hills of the Fleurieu Peninsula before boarding the ferry for the 45-minute journey across the Backstairs Passage.
+Take the scenic route through the rolling hills of the Fleurieu Peninsula before boarding the ferry for the 45-minute journey across the Backstairs Passage to Kangaroo Island.